xingchen-fan/HtoZg_fitting/README.md

 The code is tested under `CMSSW_14_0_4/` and `CMSSW_14_1_0_pre4`, and `combine v10.1.0`.
 Should work without `CMSSW` or `combine` but plain `pyroot`, but require an extra step.

-Make sure `RooGaussStepBernstein` is properly installed!
+Make sure the custom functions are properly installed!

+{::comment}
 ### Option 1:
   It is installed in the `combine v10.1.0`, specificly in `CMSSW_PATH/src/HiggsAnalysis/CombinedLimit/src/HZGRooPdfs.cxx`.
 ### Option 2:
   No dependence on `combine` or `CMSSW`.
-Generate a c++ dictionary `.so` file, `Utilities/HZGRooPdfs_cxx.so` using the following line ([reference](https://root.cern/manual/io_custom_classes/#generating-dictionaries))
+Depdending on the option, you may or may not need to include the library at the beginning of each python script.
+Please comment them out if you are using option 1.
+{:/comment}

+To do this, generate a shared library with the custom functions using the following lines ([reference](https://root.cern/manual/io_custom_classes/#generating-dictionaries)):
   ```
   root[] .L HZGRooPdfs.cxx+
+  root[] .L RooGaussStepBernstein.cxx+
+  root[] .L AsymGenGaussian.cxx+
+  root[] .L EXModGaus.cxx+
   ```
 Please run it with your version of `ROOT` to overwirte the `.so` file.
 The `.so` and `.d` files in this repo are generated under `ROOT 6.30`, thus not working under other ROOT versions.

-Depdending on the option, you may or may not need to include the library at the beginning of each python script.
-Please comment them out if you are using option 1.
 ```
 ROOT.gInterpreter.AddIncludePath('../Utilities/HZGRooPdfs.h')
 ROOT.gSystem.Load('../Utilities/HZGRooPdfs_cxx.so')
+ROOT.gInterpreter.AddIncludePath('../Utilities/RooGaussStepBernstein.h')
+ROOT.gSystem.Load('../Utilities/RooGaussStepBernstein_cxx.so')
+ROOT.gInterpreter.AddIncludePath('../Utilities/AsymGenGaussian.h')
+ROOT.gSystem.Load('../Utilities/AsymGenGaussian_cxx.so')
+ROOT.gInterpreter.AddIncludePath('../Utilities/EXModGaus.h')
+ROOT.gSystem.Load('../Utilities/EXModGaus_cxx.so')
 ```

 Note: On the LXPLUS machine, the ROOT doesn't have the FFT package properly installed and when running the fit, you may see some errors accordingly.
 I suggest you use the ROOT in any CMSSW environment.